A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Methods

 In addition to visual inspection of individual examples, this study leveraged a combination of three key performance metrics: Mean Squared Error (MSE), Structural Similarity (SSIM), and Fréchet Inception Distance (FID).
 Mean Squared Error (MSE) is a widely used metric that calculates the average squared difference between the pixel values of real and generated images, penalizing larger errors more heavily.
 However, as a pixel-wise measure, MSE is limited in capturing larger-scale structural trends, which are critical in evaluating the accuracy of complex images.
 In contrast, Structural Similarity (SSIM) \cite{wang2004image} assesses error while considering structural information and broader trends, yielding a score between 0 (no similarity) and 1 (perfect similarity).
 Utilizing convolutional properties, SSIM effectively identifies low-level structures within images, which is critical for evaluating the accuracy of the main structure.
 Fréchet Inception Distance (FID) \cite{yu2021frechet} is the most common metric used to evaluate GAN results as it compares features extracted from real and generated images using a pre-trained network, with lower scores indicating better fidelity to real images.
 SSIM and FID are particularly useful in evaluating the performance of the emulator as they provide a more comprehensive and nuanced understanding of the output quality.

 Each metric can be computed for individual samples, batches, frequency, and depth categories, enabling clustering analyses to identify classes of inputs where the model performs poorly.
 This is particularly useful in identifying areas where the model requires improvement and guides the approach used to optimize the emulator's performance.
 As such, during RefractNet's development, these metrics guided efforts to improve the model's accuracy through various methods, including data augmentation, loss function optimization, hyper-parameter tuning, and experimentation with different U-Net architectures.
+We tested several loss function variations and settled on an equal combination of MSE and SSIM for our loss function.